Joe Simpson, an English mountaineer, messed up:

 And then I’d think, ‘Oh, I’ll just lie a little bit longer,’ but then I’d think ‘No!
 You gotta get there, you only got ten minutes left!’”

-Joe got through his 3-day ordeal twenty measly minutes at a time.
+Joe survived his three-day ordeal twenty minutes at a time.

 It was a great strategy.
-It saved his life.
-And if it worked for a starving, beat-up mountain climber, it sure as hell is going to work for a beat-up, starving writer.
-(Or a rich one.)
+It saved his life!
+And if it worked for a starving, crippled mountain climber, it'll work for you, a writer.

 Step 1: Pick a word count goal.
 Say, 100 words.

 Step 2: Allocate a specific amount of time to that goal.
 Say, 20 minutes.

 Step 3: Get there.
 Write until you run out of time or words.
 Just write.